Assistant Professor of Psychology

 BA Psychology – The College of New Jersey, 2007

 I began my career at The College of New Jersey, where I learned that the great strength of being at a liberal arts college was the ability to interact with my professors one-on-one.
 I had a great opportunity to work with a professor and a small group of other students in an ERP research lab, which got me interested in the research process and in the academic life.
 After studying abroad in Australia for a semester, I decided that I was most interested in researching how language and memory interact with one another.
 So, I went to Binghamton University where I completed my Masters and PhD in Cognitive Psychology specializing in research on reading, language, and memory.
-Now that I am at Simpson, I hope to be able to share with students the great one-on-one relationship that seems so much more possible at a liberal arts college.
+Now that I am at Simpson, I strive to share with students the great one-on-one relationship that seems so much more possible at a liberal arts college.

 In my research I investigate how reading can tell us something about the greater cognitive processes that we use in our everyday lives.
 For example, I ask questions like: What kinds of information are important to us when we read?
 After we have read something, what information will we remember and use later?
 If we are reading about a story character, how much detail do we imagine for their world?
 Is reading about a story character’s experiences really like experiencing something ourselves?
+It is my hope that asking questions like these can help us to better understand the cognitive processes that we so often take for granted; memory, attention, language, mental imagery, mental organization and representation of knowledge, etc.